Population projection, age limits and life expectancy coefficient

 Pension expenditure and pension levels

-This section shows the development of pension expenditure, pension levels and the contribution under the Employees Pensions Act (TyEL) in three economic scenarios: the baseline and both the optimistic and the pessimistic economic scenarios.
-The alternatives differ in terms of employment rate, growth of earnings and return on pension assets.
+This section shows the development of pension expenditure, pension levels and the contribution under the Employees Pensions Act (TyEL) in three economic scenarios: the baseline, the optimistic and the pessimistic economic scenarios.
+The alternatives differ in terms of the assumed employment rate, growth of earnings and return on pension assets.
 Further results and alternative scenarios are presented in the report Statutory pensions – long-term projections 2022 and the Skeneraattori (scenario generator) application (in Finnish).

 Employment rate, growth of earnings and return on pension assets in the different scenarios